-Romance: Western Vulgar Latin: Asturian a, Portuguese a, Galician a, Catalan a, French à, Italian a, ad; Eastern Vulgar Latin: Romanian a
+Asturian a, Portuguese a, Galician a, Catalan a, French à, Italian a, ad, Romanian a

 Prefix indicating "off" or "away"

-Not a productive prefix in Spanish, it occurs as a relic in verbs like abrir.
+Not a productive prefix in Spanish, and it appears only as a relic in verbs like abrir.
 From Latin ab 'id.'

 From Proto-Italic *ap- 'id.'
 From Proto-Indo-European *h2epo 'id.'
-As an allative preposition, the word had a full grade in ab- and a zero grade *h2po, preserved in po-.
+As an allative preposition, the word had a full grade *h2epo (preserved in the prefix ab- above) and a zero grade *h2po (preserved in the prefix po-).